ronrothjr/The-Threads-of-Becoming/README.md

 ### **[The Current Threads of Becoming](https://ronrothjr.github.io/The-Threads-of-Becoming/threads.html)**

-These are the original seven threads tested in the specific context of a UU community in South Florida.
+These are the original seven threads tested in the specific context of a Unitarian Universalist community in South Florida.

 ### **[The Threads 2.0?](threads-2.0.md)**